aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 ## Priorities Before the First Game

-With three practices, focus first on the skills most likely to prevent confusion, injuries, and unnecessary extra bases.
-Use the third practice to connect those skills in game situations:
+Focus first on the skills most likely to prevent confusion, injuries, and unnecessary extra bases.
+Use the last practice before games to connect those skills in game situations:

 1. Sliding safely
 2. Leaving on release, stealing, and reading a ball that gets past the catcher